misterdown/jalgo/README.md

 ## Introduction

-This language is designed to make you question your life choices.
-It's a stack-based language with a twist: recursion is handled by the magical `__self__` keyword, and you can't call a function that hasn't been defined yet.
+Welcome to jalgo, a stack-based programming language that's designed to make you question your life choices.
+With jalgo, recursion is handled by the magical `__self__` keyword, and you can't call a function that hasn't been defined yet.
 Because who needs forward declarations, right?

-**Disclaimer 1:** This isn't even a fully-fledged program that can execute files with code.
-It's just a string handler embedded directly into the interpreter's source code.
-Because who needs convenience?

-**Disclaimer 2:** I'm not even sure if this language is Turing complete.
+**Disclaimer:** I'm not even sure if this language is Turing complete.
 But who cares about such trivial details?

 ## Features